janakaras/docker-in-the-cloud/Report.md

 ### 2.3.
 GitHub Actions <a name="github_actions"></a>

 We used [GitHub](https://github.com/), an online software development platform based on the open-source version control software Git, to collaborate on the project together.
 GitHub includes the continuous integration and continuous delivery (CI/CD) platform [GitHub Actions](https://github.com/features/actions).
-GitHub Actions enables you to design workflows which will be triggered by for example changes in the application's code that are pushed to GitHub.
+GitHub Actions enables you to design workflows that will be started based on certain triggers such as a push to a certain branch in the repository.
 With GitHub Actions, we were able to automatically deploy our application in the cloud without any manual steps necessary in the course of the workflow.
-There are a lot of public available GitHub Actions, that we could for example use to set up our infrastructure to deploy the application in the cloud.
+There are a lot of publicly available GitHub Actions.
+We used one of them to set up our infrastructure to deploy the application in the cloud.

 ### 2.4.
 Terraform <a name="terraform"></a>